NASEEFMK/Linux/README.md

-## Assignment Socket ##
+## Assignment for Socket ##

-#Task
+# Task

-* []Write server and client C programs using socket programming to enable file transfer between the two.
-To and fro file transfer is required
+* [] Write server and client C programs using socket programming to enable file transfer between the two.
+To and fro file transfer is required.